IBM-Cloud/bluetag/README.md

 #bluetag-engine service

 This service is responsible for monitoring the location of all the users and calculating the distance between the users.
-The UI queries this service to get the list of taggable users evertime a users location changes.
+The UI queries this service to get the list of taggable users everytime a user's location changes.

 For more implementation details please refer to the [design documention](../../../bluetag-docs/blob/master/bluetag-backend-implementation-details.md).
 For an overview of the Bluetag application, please refer to the [overview documentaion](../../../bluetag/blob/master/README.md).